ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

 - A ``roles/`` directory, relative to the playbook file.
 - By default, in ``/etc/ansible/roles``

 In Ansible 1.4 and later you can configure an additional roles_path to search for roles.
 Use this to check all of your common roles out to one location, and share them easily between multiple playbook projects.
-See :doc:`intro_configuration` for details about how to set this up in ansible.cfg.
+See :ref:`intro_configuration` for details about how to set this up in ansible.cfg.

 Ansible Galaxy
 ``````````````